 A gallery with Ancient Greek sculptures and paintings.

-Gallery 207 of the Getty Villa
+Gallery 207 of the Getty Villa.

 On your next visit to the newly reinstalled Getty Villa, head up to the second floor and say hello to the youth in a circular frame (Gallery 207).
-His recent journey from the depths of storage to high on the gallery wall, where he quite fittingly frames a doorway, is now part of his much longer history connected to the Paris art market, 19th-century collecting, and the display of shield portraits in antiquity.
+His recent journey from the depths of storage to high on the gallery wall, where he quite fittingly frames a doorway, is now part of his much longer history connected to the Paris art market, nineteenth-century collecting, and the display of shield portraits in antiquity.
 He is a wonderful example of how one object can tell several stories, as well as a reminder that behind every gallery label there is always more to discover.